Where is the Windows Startup folder located?

 Windows XP users

-Just like other versions of Windows, %username% is the folder that contains the username of the account you're currently logged into.
+Like other versions of Windows, %username% is the folder that contains the username of the account you're currently logged into.
 The path for the Startup menu is as follows:

 C:\Documents and Settings\%username%\Start Menu\Programs\Startup